mohamedgamaleldin999999/metrics-app/README.md

 ### Key Features <a name="key-features"></a>

-> Key features of the application.
+> Key features of this application.

 - **[Retrive list of countries]**
 - **[Get weather data based on the selected country]**